Say YES To The Egg Yolk

 For years, the negative hype about eggs surrounded the yolk.
-Everyone talked about how the yolk was unhealthy and bad for your heart because it contained all the fat and cholesterol.
+Everyone talked about how the yolk was unhealthy, and bad for your heart because it contained all the fat and cholesterol.

 The yolk is the most nutritious part of the egg

-The yolk contains more than 90% of the nutrients, vitamins, minerals, and anti-oxidants including vitamins A, D, E, K, B vitamins, calcium, choline, folate, iron, lutein, phosphorus, thiamin, zinc, and the panthothenic acid…just to name a few.
+The egg yolk contains more than 90% of the nutrients, vitamins, minerals, and anti-oxidants including vitamins A, D, E, K, B vitamins, calcium, choline, folate, iron, lutein, phosphorus, thiamin, zinc, and the panthothenic acid…just to name a few.

-Even the protein in egg whites has a lower bio availability rating (doesn’t absorb as well) and does not contain the same balance of amino acids as the whole egg.
+Guess what?
+The protein in egg whites has a lower bio availability rating (doesn’t absorb as well) and does not contain the same balance of amino acids as the whole egg.

 What about the cholesterol?

-Your body actually internally produces cholesterol on its own.
-However, when you consume foods with cholesterol, your body can lower the internal production of cholesterol to help balance things out.
+Your body actually produces cholesterol on its own.
+When you consume foods with cholesterol, your body can lower the internal production of cholesterol to help balance things out.

-Another great thing about the yolk is it’s a great source of calories as the micro nutrients help regulate your appetite, keeping you satiated throughout the day, thus eventually causing you to eat less calories overall.
+Another great thing about the yolk is it’s a great source of calories.
+The micronutrients found in the egg yolk helps regulate your appetite, keeps you satiated throughout the day, thus causing you to eat less calories overall.

 Free range organic whole eggs vs. conventional grocery store whole eggs

 The healthier the animal the more healthy the food.
-Therefore, there is a major difference in the nutritional value of chickens that are free to roam around outside and eat grass and other forage than chicken raised on unnatural grains and couped up inside cages.
+Therefore, there is a major difference in the nutritional value of chickens that are free to roam outside and eat grass and other forage versus chickens raised on unnatural grains and couped up inside cages.